Kirol54/privatePlasma/docs/e2e-test.md

 ### Merkle Tree Mirroring

-The script maintains a local copy of the on-chain Merkle tree by replaying all `Deposit` events starting from `DEPLOY_BLOCK` (auto-saved to `.env` by `make deploy-plasma`).
-After inserting all commitments, it asserts the local root matches `getLastRoot()`.
+The script maintains a local copy of the on-chain Merkle tree by replaying all events (`Deposit`, `PrivateTransfer`, `Withdrawal`) starting from `DEPLOY_BLOCK` (auto-saved to `.env` by `make deploy-plasma`).
+After inserting all commitments in order, it asserts the local root matches `getLastRoot()`.
 This ensures Merkle proofs generated locally will be accepted on-chain.

 After each operation (transfer, withdraw), the script inserts the new output commitments into the local tree and re-verifies the root.

+### Note Encryption

+All notes are encrypted using NaCl box (x25519 + XSalsa20-Poly1305) before being submitted on-chain:

+- **Deposits**: encrypted with the sender's viewing public key
+- **Transfers**: output note 0 encrypted with recipient's viewing key, output note 1 (change) encrypted with sender's viewing key
+- **Withdrawals**: change note encrypted with the withdrawer's viewing key

+The encrypted data is emitted via `EncryptedNote` events.
+The frontend scans these events, attempts decryption with the user's viewing secret key, and adds successfully decrypted notes to the wallet.
+This is how users detect incoming private transfers.

 ### Proof Generation Flow